 8. DON’T CLEAN YOUR PLATE

 Don’t feel obligated to clean your plate.
 A lot of bad relationships with food go as far back as being told to finish our food when we’re already full and being told to eat when we’re not hungry.
 It’s okay to stop eating once you’re content.
 Overeating will not save starving children; it’s only detrimental to your body.
 Eat when you’re hungry and stop when you’re not.
-Your body will tell you; you just have to listen.
+Your body will tell you; you simply need to listen.

 9. GET AWAY FROM THE FOOD